algorithmiaio/dev-center/_posts/application-development/guides/2016-06-09-data-connector-dropbox-guide.md

 **NOTE:** '/Algorithmia*' might match more than you’d like, so if you want to match a directory exactly end with a '/'.

-Here we are setting our path restrictions to everything in the Dropbox folder 'Algorithmia':
+Here we are setting our path restrictions to everything in the Dropbox folder '/Algorithmia'.
+Dropbox file paths have to start with a ‘/’.
+When accessing data paths through an Algorithmia client, we will make sure the path includes a ‘/’.
+However, be sure to include these when you set up path restrictions on your dropbox connector.

 <img>Take screenshot</>